Hrishikesh-Upadhye/Salesforce-Rollup-Summary-for-Lookup-Relationship/README.md

 <li>Native rollup summary fields are not accessible on LOOKUP relationships.</li></ul>

-In this approach we are using Apex code to rolling up the child information.
+In this approach we are using Apex code to rolling up the child information and SUM into parent field.

 <b>Parent Object: Object_A__c</b>